MaxAcheson/crypto_app/README.md

 ![Streamlit1](https://github.com/MaxAcheson/group_project_3/blob/main/Images/streamlit-app.png)
 Using the sidebar, app users have the choice or tracking or comparing up to six cryptocurrency prices.
 The module beneath the price data allows users to select a particular cryptocurrency for back testing.

+## Adding New Cryptocurrencies to the Back Tester

 ![AddingCryptos](https://github.com/MaxAcheson/group_project_3/blob/main/Images/AddingCryptos.png)
 New cryptocurrencies can easily be added to this select box by adding cryptocurrencies to the dictionary within the `StreamlitCryptoTracker.py` file.
 Make sure to double check for proper formatting by finding the correct ticker on [Yahoo Finance](https://finance.yahoo.com/).